Euphorbiaceae - Spurges

 - one of the "caput-medusa" Euphorbias.
 A substantial central caudex up to 8 in diameter is surrounded by many fleshy arms patterned with shallow tubercles.
 Flowers around the growing points are fluffy white tufts with yellow stamens and surrounded by small brown bracts.

-Although the epithet "esculenta" means "edible" this plant should be regarded as poisonous.
+Although the epithet "esculenta" means "edible" this succulent plant should be regarded as poisonous.
 However it is used as cattle fodder.
 Native to the South-Eastern Cape Province, South Africa.

 |